braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/shopify/use_cases.md

 ## Personalization

 Using nested object support for custom events, Braze Shopify customers can use Liquid template variables of the nested event properties.
-The following table lists the Liquid templating variables for each event.
+The following tables list the Liquid templating variables for each event.

 {% tabs %}
 {% tab Shopify Abandon Checkout Event %}